chemotronix/PL-Genesis-Modular/README.md

 ## Problem Statement

 Lack of comprehensive data about informal settlements limits effective and inclusive urban planning.
-This project addresses this issue by creating a data-rich digital representation of a slum.
+This project addresses this issue by creating a data-rich digital representation of communities.

 ## Solution